 The difference comes from when and how the leaves are harvested and how they are processed.
-For Matcha, the plants are grown in shade (at least for the last 20 days) before harvesting.
+For matcha, the tea plants are grown in shade (at least for the last 20 days) before harvesting.
 This increases the chlorophyll and nutritional content of the leaves.
 The young and supple leaves are quickly steamed after harvesting to prevent oxidation and discolouration.
 The leaves are dried and stems and veins are removed.
 The leaves are then ground in extremely fine powder which can be actually mixed in water for wholesome consumption.

 In case of green tea, the plants are not intentionally shade grown.
 The leaves are steamed, dried and left for some oxidation, without removing stems and veins.
 Once the leaves wither and are crisp and dry, they are ground into small particles.
 Green tea is typically steeped in water for consumption, rather than consuming as whole in water.

-The colour of Matcha powder is bright green.
+The colour of matcha powder is bright green.
 This is because the plants are grown in shade.
-The leaves of shade grown plants have a much higher concentration of Chlorophyll than plants grown in sun.
+The leaves of shade grown plants have a much higher concentration of chlorophyll than plants grown in sun.
 This gives the leaves bright green colour.
 On the other hand, the green tea leaves are dull green and may lose colouration when they are dried.
 It should be noted that the colour of matcha will vary depending on the age of the harvest leaves and season in which they are harvested.
 Young and tender leaves from the first harvest in Spring will have brighter green colour than the mature leaves from the harvests later in the year.

 Matcha powder is processed into extremely powder fine (less than 20 micron sized particles) because it is intended to be dissolved and consumed in entirety.
 While green leaves are sold loose or in tea bags and are not as fine powder because they are intended to be steeped in water.